Greasley Castle Revisited - what it looked like, why it was built and the dark deeds that happened there...

 Recent re-examination of the case by academics at Aberdeen and Cardiff Universities, has produced an intriguing new theory, that Nicholas was transgender, intersex or even female, suffering from a hormonal condition called Congenital Adrenal Hypoplasia (CAH).
 This causes the body to make too many male hormones so girls with this condition are stocky and muscular with deep voices, ambiguous genitalia and extra body hair.
 To the medieval mind, the enlarged clitoris would look like as a small penis.
 One form of CAH results in low salt production, especially under stressful circumstances, meaning a lack of stamina.
 If untreated it leads to death with symptoms similar to arsenic poisoning.

 We'll give the final word to Katherine Paynel.
-She married again (and again) and went on to have many children with her new husbands, so securing the Paynel bloodline².
+She married again (twice actually) and went on to have many children with her new husbands, so securing the Paynel bloodline².
 She even has her own tomb effigy that preserves her image for posterity in the church of Broughton, Lincs.
 There she lies with final husband, the well-endowed Sir Henry Retford.

 If you want to read more about the history of Greasley Castle or it's neighbour Watnall Hall there is plenty to go at on the "Tales from Watnall Hall" website here https://watnallhall.blogspot.com/